CONtv: History

-In November 2017, Cinedigm had announced the launch of a 24/7 "Always On" channel on Amazon-owned streaming platform Twitch.
-The linear service showcases acquired and original programming from CONtv's library.
+Cineverse (then known as Cinedigm) and Wizard World (now known as Wizard Entertainment) launched an over-the-top streaming service called CONtv in March 2015.
+CONtv was catered towards fans of geek and nerd culture, featuring cult classic films and television series, digital comics, and behind-the-scenes content from Wizard World's Comic Cons..

-On February 5, 2019, Viewster was acquired by Cinedigm and, on June 13, 2020, would merge with CONtv and rebranded as CONtv Anime.
+In November 2017, Cinedigm announced the launch of CONtv's 24/7 "Always On" channel on Amazon-owned livestreaming platform Twitch.

-The service was later rebranded as Midnight Pulp in 2023.
+On February 5, 2019, Viewster was acquired by Cinedigm and, on June 13, 2020, would merge with CONtv.